ramit21/ansible-poc/README.md

 In above example, contents of hosts.j2 with variable values are placed into index.html

 # Roles
+Puppet-Modules, Chef-Cookbooks, Ansible-Roles

-Roles provide a framework for fully independent, or interdependent collections of variables,tasks, files, templates and modules.
+Roles provide a framework for fully independent, or interdependent collections of variables, tasks, files, templates and modules.
 In Ansible, the role is the primary mechanism for breaking a playbook into multiple files.
 This simplifies writing complex playbooks, and it makes them easier to reuse.

 Role sructure is used to define dependencies and allow sharing easy sharing of code with others.
 ```